Hobbesdcc/GTimelineKmlWebDownloader/README.md

 # GTimelineKmlWebDownloader
-Script to download kml files from google timeline web interface, Set start date, and number of days to download.
+Simple Script to download all the individual days kml files from google timeline web interface.
+Just Set start date, and number of days to download!

+## why?
+* Google take out only gives you Json files, or ONE big KML file with ALL your raw data.
+It also strips out all the nice Waypoint labels and all the nice tracks infomation like "Running" or "Driving".
+When you Export a single day from the Web interface, it leaves all that data intacted, BUT you can only download one day at a time.

 ## To Run